tweag/python-monorepo-example/9999-99-99-bazel-haskell.md

 play on the particular strengths of a programming language, than to reimplement everything using a uniform stack.

-Case in point: we have multiple projects involving compute intensive models of (bio)physical phenomena.
+Case in point: we have multiple projects involving compute-intensive models of (bio)physical phenomena.
 These models are typically implemented in Haskell, with some basic numerical routines offloaded to C and FORTRAN.
 For faster response times, we transparently